ginstrom/paladin-novel/manuscript/chapter-20.md

 Thorek's hand moved to his warhammer.
 "Could be a trap."

-"Or an opportunity," Gond said thoughtfully.
-"Let's see what the merchants want first.
-Then we'll deal with the Circle of Whispers."
+Gond’s gaze sharpened.
+Priests who didn’t act like priests, arriving just as the world was tilting on its axis.
+Coincidence was a luxury he rarely encountered.
+"An opportunity, perhaps," Gond said, his voice measured.
+"Or a different kind of test.
+We'll see what these 'merchants' want.
+Then we address the Circle."

 ***

 The delegation from Millhaven waited in the settlement's guest quarters, a modest building that had once housed refugees but now served for diplomatic meetings.
-As Gond approached with Thorek, Elena, and Silviana flanking him, he studied the two men through the window.
+As Gond approached with Thorek, Elena, and Silviana flanking him, he observed the two men through the open doorway before entering.
+The messenger’s unease had been contagious.

 They wore the robes of Kemiss priests—rich blue fabric with golden thread depicting scales and coins.
-But something felt wrong about them.
-Their posture was too rigid, their eyes too watchful, and beneath the commercial symbols, Gond caught glimpses of other markings that seemed to shift when he wasn't looking directly at them.
+Yet, their stillness was that of predators, not priests.
+Their eyes, when they flickered towards the sound of approach, held a flat, assessing quality.
+Gond noted the way their hands rested, not in pious contemplation, but as if ready to move with speed.
+Beneath the embroidered symbols of commerce, he caught the faint, unsettling shimmer of other markings, like heat haze over dark water.

-"Greetings," said the elder of the two as Gond entered.
-He was a thin man with pale skin and dark hair, his smile too wide and too practiced.
+"Greetings," said the elder of the two as Gond and his retinue entered.
+The man rose with a fluid motion that belied his thin frame.
+His smile was a carefully constructed artifice.
 "I am Brother Aldwin, and this is Brother Cassius.
 We represent the merchant guilds of Millhaven."

-"What brings merchants to our settlement?"
-Gond asked, taking a seat across from them.
+"An honor you travel so far for," Gond said, his tone neutral as he took a seat.
+He gestured for his companions.
+"Millhaven's guilds have not typically concerned themselves with settlements such as ours.
+What 'opportunities' bring you here now?"
+His gaze was direct, missing nothing of their subtle reactions.

 "Trade opportunities," Aldwin replied smoothly.
 "Your... liberation activities have disrupted certain supply chains.
 We're here to discuss alternative arrangements that might benefit all parties."